Adnane017/ML_tutorials/README.md

 	6. Important theorems
 		1. Law of large numbers
 		2. Central limit theorem
-4. Statistics (Python – Pandas & Matplotlib)
+4. Data visualisation (Python – Matplotlib)
-      1. Data preparation
-      2. Data exploration
-      3. Data visualisation
+      1. A quick guide to Matplotlib
+      2. Simulating flight trajectories

 ## Software

 The following tools will be necessary or at least very useful for our tutorials, so please install them:

 1. Python 3 through Anaconda
-2. Popular Python packages: numpy, scipy, pandas, matplotlib and scikit-learn.
+2. Popular Python packages: numpy, scipy, pandas and matplotlib.
-3. Visual studio code (IDE for editing and running your code)
+3. Visual studio code (for editing and running your code)
 4. Exploratory.io and/or Microsoft Power BI (software for exploratory data analysis)